gladiator1k/gladiator1k/README.md

 a number of other popular licenses used in the Java community.

 For emulator users, don't worry: the license of the emulator itself does not extend to your software just because you run or compile it inside the emulator.
-This isn't special to gladiator1k but it seems helpful to point out.
+Of course, you need to observe the licenses of any libraries you compile against as with any software.
+This isn't special to gladiator1k, nor is it legal advice, but it seems helpful to point out.

 See LICENSE for the official details.